umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 # Creating an XML Sitemap

-Adding an XML sitemap to your site makes it easier for search engines such as Google to find and index your websites pages.
+Adding an XML sitemap to your site makes it easier for search engines such as Google to find and index the pages of your website.
 Having a sitemap will improve the Search Engine Optimization (SEO) for your website.

-There is not an XML sitemap generator in Umbraco, which is why this tutorial will show you how to create one.
+There is no XML sitemap generator in Umbraco, which is why this tutorial will show you how to create one.

 If you are in a hurry, there are some community packages that will do the job for you: